Secured-Pi/Secured-Pi/README.md

 Then, you need to install OpenCV3 with the additional facial recognition module.
 There re several ways of doing this, and I recommend researching it if you have not done this before.
+You can either install it in this virtual environment, or you can install it globally and copy lib files into the virtual environment.

 Then, create a superuser:
 ```
 ./manage.py createsuperuser
 ```

+Then, set our DEBUG env variable to False, and migrate and runserver.
 ```
 export DEBUG=True
 ./manage.py migrate
 ./manage.py runserver
 ```

-Then, go ahead and create a user account for yourself.
+Then, go ahead and create a user account for yourself on the site.
 More instructions to come for:
 - setting up flask server
 - setting up raspberry pi
 - training facial recognition